ans-cloud/azure_service_catalogue/vm-simple-windows/readme.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a simple Windows VM using a few different options for the Windows version, using the latest patched version.
 This will deploy a A2 size VM in the resource group location and return the fully qualified domain name of the VM.
+You will also specify an IP address or IP address range for allowed RDP access as well as specifiying tag values for the VM owner, environment, application and business criticality